 Do I need extra security in my Airbnb listing?

 I am considering beefing up security by placing cameras around the house especially in the entrance way.
 I’m told that eye level cameras are the best as the police have facial recognition technology.
 I would much rather deter an intruder rather than catch him afterwards.
-There is some excellent advise here from the Metropolitan police.
 I can strongly recommend having locks on all the bedroom doors.
 I understand that this might cause a problem if the event of fire but it goes a long way towards making the guests feel safe.